 Social Benefits Act (2010) introduces a higher level of basic minimum income which is equal to is EUR 288.81 from 1st January 2012.
 However, the Act of Additional Intervention Step in 2012 because of Economic Crises lowered the amount of basic minimum income to 260 EUR (from initially set value of 288.81 EUR) from the first day the Social Benefits Act was enforced.
-In case of a child in a single-parent family (according to new legislation), the minimum income for a family is increased by 10 per cent of basic amount of the minimum income for each child.
+As already stated, basic amount of minimum income is an exception and is indexed twice a year.
+Therefore the amount of basic minimum income is increased in February 2013 (to 261.56 EUR and August 2013 (265.22 EUR) In case of a child in a single-parent family (according to new legislation), the minimum income for a family is increased by 10 per cent of basic amount of the minimum income for each child.